billbuchanan/csn09112/week04_ciphers/labs/README.md

 $ aws ec2 describe-instances
 ```

-From the results, can you identify the following.
+From the results, can you identify the following:

 Instance type: